 Goal is to learn and get proficient in using Wireless Scanning tools such as Wi-Fi Explorer and WinFi, WLANP to do some captures, spec an and figure out the issues.
 Not all situations require you to pull out Ekahau, Omnipeek and/or Airmagnet, etc; or perhaps you/your company does not have those tools available.
 In such cases, armed with wireless knowledge and ability to use the wireless scanning tools is invaluable.

 As of now, there are two levels for this course:

 My final thoughts:

 - I had a great class and hands-on experience.

-- After discussion, Devin decided to have a different delivery method in the future for lab questions due to some functional limitations.
+- After discussion, Devin had a different delivery method in the future for lab questions because of some functional limitations.

 - I learned some new tips and tricks to check Wi-Fi health and perform troubleshooting.

-- I am happy to see that the course progress and looking forward to seeing its evolution.
+- I am happy that the course progress and looking forward to seeing its evolution.

 - Looking forward to seeing the actual testing engine for the actual certification.

-- Lastly, I would love to see the 3rd level of this course with additional challenges, tools, and knowledge.
+- Last, I would love to see the 3rd level of this course with additional challenges, tools, and knowledge.